Chestnut Herbal School

 A well-written and nicely photographed blog by Hank Shaw, a West Coast forager and hunter whose theme is “honest food.”
 In other words, he gathers and eats the most ethical, local, and whole foods he can find.
 His writing is thorough, and he shares how to identify, sustainably gather, and prepare a wide range of temperate wild greens, mushrooms, nuts, and vegetables.
 And as the name implies, this blog is about more than wild plants—you’ll find recipes for wild fish and game as well.
 If you like what you see, Hank also has a great podcast called Hunt Gather Talk.

-The wild, weedy blog of Kiva Rose, a splendid writer and folk herbalist who has published a phenomenal number of articles on traditional herbalism, wild foods, foraging, and weedivory.
+The wild, weedy blog of Kiva Rose Hardin, a splendid writer and folk herbalist who has published a phenomenal number of articles on traditional herbalism, wild foods, foraging, and weedivory.
 You’ll find fantastic herbal monographs, personal stories, clinical wisdom, wild musings, and wonderfully creative recipes on her site.
-I recommend using her Post Index to search for articles by theme.
 Kiva lives in the Gila Wilderness of New Mexico and is a recipe contributor in our Online Foraging Course—sharing her rambunctious take on wild, herbal soul food.

 Plants For A Future